 Are you struggling to get things done?
 Is it hard to even get off the sofa much less do anything productive?
 Are you having trouble with how to get moving when you have no energy?

-My son is studying the laws of motion in school.
+I was reminded of this concept when I saw my son studying the laws of motion in school.
 One of the basic laws is that an object stays at rest unless a force comes along to give it a little push to get going.
 Getting an object to move initially takes more force than getting it to continue on its way.

 The law of motion in physics can apply to people too!
 An object in motion stays in motion and an object at rest stays at rest.
 A person needs a bit of help to get going, just like a rock needs a push to roll down a mountain.